 See also Road Touring Tyres and Off-Road tyres

-When an unfinished highway turns to dirt, or is washed-out by floods or is under repair for miles, these are the tyres that’ll give you confidence.
-And along with their all-road attributes, the great thing about these tyres is that with many of the less knobbly versions, 10,000 miles is easily possible from a rear, while still behaving predictably on wet roads.
-That sort of mileage matters as much if not more as dirt road grip when replacements aren’t easy to find and when carrying a spare is a pain.
+When an unfinished highway turns to dirt, is washed-out by floods or is under repair for miles, these do-it-alls are the tyres that’ll give you the confidence to get stuck in.
+And along with their all-road attributes, from many of the less knobbly versions, 10,000 miles from a rear is easily possible, while still behaving predictably on wet roads.
+That sort of mileage probably matters more than dirt-road grip, especially when replacements aren’t easy to find and when carrying a spare is a pain.

-All are clearly oriented towards the road – some much more than others; but they have deeper and wider gaps between the blocks than road tyres.
-As I found the other month, the difference between a road-style Anakee and do-it-all Mitas or Metzelers is that slippage sooner turns to grip on roads sprinkled with loose gravel, or when on dry dirt tracks.
-In deep sand or mud some won’t be much better than a road tyre unless you drop the air pressure right down.
+All are clearly oriented towards road riding – some much more than others, but these tyres have deeper and wider gaps between the blocks than road tyres.
+As I found the other month, the difference between a road-style Anakee and some do-it-all Mitas, Motoz or Metzelers shown below is that on bends sprinkled with loose gravel (or jelly beans), the blocks may briefly skim sideways over the gravel but the blocks soon grip the tarmac between the gravel.
+A smooth, shallow-treaded road tyre would just keep rolling sideways.
+It’s the same on dry gravel tracks: predictable and controllable small slides, not rolling around on marbles.
+In deep sand or mud some won’t be much better than a road tyre unless you drop the air pressures right down.

-Judged on looks alone, I’d designate a few like the Dunlop D605 and Motoz Rail Z at 70/30 road/dirt, The Michelin Anakee Wild I used in Morocco recently on my Himalayan (below) certainly worked great on all loose, dry surfaces.
-But most are in my opinion 80/20 or less, despite manufacturers’ bold claims.
-In terms of actual mileages covered, I’d say 80/20 is still a higher ratio of dirt to road than most long overland trips cover, but like other ‘all-terrain’ aspects of an adventure bike (big wheels, wide bars, low gearing; good clearance), when you need any of those things you’re glad they’re there.
+Judged on looks alone, I’d designate a few like the Dunlop D605 and Motoz Rail Z at 70/30 road/dirt, The Michelin Anakee Wild I used in Morocco on my Himalayan (below) certainly worked great on loose, dry surfaces.
+But most are in my opinion 80/20 road/dirt or less, despite manufacturers’ claims.
+In terms of actual mileages covered, I’d say 80/20 is still a higher ratio of road-to-dirt than most long overland trips cover, but like other ‘all-terrain’ aspects of an adventure bike (big wheels, wide bars, low gearing; good clearance), when you need them you’re glad they’re there.